OpenPecha/toolkit-v2/docs/usage.md

 - `source_metadata`: Additional source info
 - `copyright`, `licence`, etc.

-You can update metadata using:
+You can update metadata by passing a dictionary:

 ```python
 pecha.set_metadata({